leeturner/spring-boot-graphql-example/README.md

 This is a little Spring Boot REST application exposing a GraphQL interface designed to show the minimum needed to get up and running with GraphQL.
 It is basically the result of a few hours over a weekend to lean about what GraphQL is and what it brings to the table for REST based Spring Boot apps.

+## H2 Database

 This app used the H2 in-memory database and JPA to expose 2 simple entities - an `Invoice` and a `Client`.
 In this example, a `Client` can have multiple `Invoice`'s issued to them.
 This is mapped by the JPA `@ManyToOne` annotation.

+The H2 console has been enabled to enabled vi adding these properties in the `application.properties` file:

+    spring.h2.console.enabled = true
+    spring.h2.console.path = /h2-console

+The console can be accessed via this url - [http://localhost:8080/h2-console/login.jsp](http://localhost:8080/h2-console/login.jsp)

 ## GraphQL